IIE MSA

 The IIE MSA, formerly known as Monash South Africa, is a university located in Johannesburg, Gauteng, South Africa.
-The Managing Director at IIE MSA is currently Louise Wiseman.

 History

 The IIE MSA was founded in 2001 as Monash South Africa by Monash University, an Australian university named after a civil engineer, John Monash.

-The university was built on an agriculture land in Ruimsig, Roodeport.
+The university was built on an agricultural land in Ruimsig, Roodeport.
 The first class intake at the IIE MSA was in geography and environmental sciences.

 In 2019, it was renamed as IIE MSA after becoming part of The Independent Institute of Education.

-Faculties

-Schools

-Monash South Africa no longer accepts students into degrees and diplomas the IIE MSA which bought Monash SA continued the offering which falls in the following :

-Faculty of Business, Engineering and Technology

-The faculty offers a range of exciting undergraduate programmes, Honours programmes, postgraduate diplomas and master's degrees.
-It also recognises the busy working professional, whether they are at early, mid- or advanced career levels, and accommodates flexible part-time and postgraduate options.